-Richelle Kota is the Lead Teaching Assistant for the Teen Photo program at Philadelphia Photo Arts Center.
-She is also an immigrant, writer, nature enthusiast, and recent graduate living in Philadelphia.
+Richelle Kota is an immigrant, writer, nature enthusiast, and recent graduate living in Philadelphia.
 In 2017 she released her first self-published work, Where There Were Roses: A Memoir Through Poems.
 Her work has been published by Yes Poetry, Peach Mag, Breadcrumbs Mag, Cordella, Visual Verse, and Recenter Press.
 She aspires to live a very simple life on a farm with many pigs, goats, and dogs.

 As an immigrant, Home has never been an easily identifiable space for me.
 So, at a young age, I found Home in words and the worlds they could build for me.
 Fostering generational, personal, and religious forms of art is incredibly important, not just to my personal life, but also to the work I intend to develop in my lifetime.
 It has been part of my artistic process for as long as I have been intentionally making work that inspires me.

 Creatively, I focus on my inability to communicate how I visualize and experience reality.
 For me, writing (and other mediums) attempt to dialogue and delineate the dissonance between form, consent, and the dysfunctions of communication.
 I investigate and experiment with syntax, semiotics, and phonetics to transform profound emotions and experiences into written language.
 The realms of memory and experience in my work contest division within the logical person I know I can be, and the emotional person that I am always fighting against.
 My work challenges the binaries we continually reconstruct between Self and Other while reflecting on what we can accomplish through communities, work, and reflection.